 Executive Meddling: The studio wanted a PG-13 Alien Vs Predator film (the "unrated" DVD version ended up being basically the same movie save for several seconds of minor gore restored).
 This decision was later blamed on notorious Fox executive Tom Rothman.
 He was also alleged to have demanded present-day Earth be the setting instead of out in space in the future.

 Killer App: The Jaguar game was the reason to own that console when it launched, along with Tempest 2000.

-Given the name appears as such in the credits, "Grid" for the head Xenomorph in the first movie.
-Also, the lead Predator is listed as "Scar".
+Given the name appears as such in the credits, "Grid" for the head Xenomorph.
+The lead Predator is listed as "Scar".

 Toilet Humour: Believe it or not, Aliens vs Predator was dreamed up when one of the creators, who was struggling to come up with ideas for a new comic book series, decided to take a bathroom break.
 During his break he realized that Fox owns both Alien and Predator franchises.
 He came running back to the room with all of his colleagues shouting "ALIEN VERSUS PREDATOR!"
 Yes, that's right; AvP is the result of a really good poop.note We can only assume Requiem was the end result of a really bad poop. *rim shot*